 We love to welcome our guests personally but in the short term, to help us all maintain social distancing, we will ask you to use our secure key box to let yourself in when you arrive.
 Don’t worry, though, we will send you clear details on this (and everything else!) with our easy-to-use digital Property Guide before you leave home and we are always available on the phone – both before and during your stay.

 We will temporarily be removing all our scatter cushions (including large bedhead cushions), throws and board games.

 How are things in Bath?

 Nearly ‘normal’!
-The atmosphere in town has changed a lot over the last few weeks and now almost all the shops are open again, along with many of the coffee shops, cafés and restaurants.
 There are people around enjoying a wander, as they always have done.
 Many more of the cafés have tables and chairs outdoors, so you can enjoy an afternoon coffee in the sun.
-Shops have their Covid-19 measures in place and there are occasionally (but not always) queues outside the supermarkets.
+Restaurants, cafés and shops have their Covid-19 measures in place and there are rarely queues outside the supermarkets.
 There’s always something nice to look at!

 We can’t claim that this is a comprehensive list (please do check) but we will do our best to keep it updated!

 Thermae Spa (Pre-booking required, some changes to facilities available.
 See here for a special offer for our guests.)